Leadership in Digital Governance

 OnDemand

-Lead with confidence in the Age of Intangibles.
+Shape resilient leadership in the Age of Intangibles.

 This self-paced module empowers professionals with the leadership skills needed to navigate digital transformation with resilience, ethics, and strategic vision.
 Explore real-world case studies and gain tools to manage crises, build innovative teams, and drive accountable, future-ready governance in both public and private sector contexts.